Brain Donors: Filming

+The project was filmed under the title Lame Ducks, but Paramount later changed the title to Brain Donors because it was "catchier", according to sources consulted by the Los Angeles Times.

+The film's extended closing setpiece is a pastiche of Tchaikovsky ballet pieces, most notably Swan Lake (parodied in the film as Tears of the Swan).
+The choreographer for the film's dance scenes was John Carrafa.
+Costuming was handled by Robert Turturice.
+Mickey Gilbert was the stunt coordinator; Max Balchowsky and Ric Roman Waugh (credited as Rick Waugh) were among the stuntmen involved in production.
+The opening credits and closing scene of the film are claymation sequences designed by Will Vinton.
+The film is scored by Ira Newborn; Mark Mothersbaugh contributed the main and end titles and additional music.

+Release

 Initially scheduled for release on July 26, 1991, the film was pushed back without a reschedule date; multiple news reports noted the imminent departure of David and Jerry Zucker, whose contract with Paramount expired in August 1991, as a likely reason.
 Turturro was also frustrated with the project, according to a report from the Chicago Tribune.
 Brain Donors eventually opened in theaters nine months after the original schedule date, on April 17, 1992.
 The Los Angeles Times remarked that the studio's handling of the film resembled "dumping", despite the high profile of the films that the screenwriter and executive producers had worked on (such as the Naked Gun and Hot Shots! franchises); the film was not screened for critics, was given minimal publicity support, and only opened in 523 American theaters.